-- 7.3.2 The minimum standards for the terms of reemployment preference for adjunct faculty assignments shall include all of the following: - a.
-The length of time adjunct faculty have served in the Yosemite Community College District; - b.
-The number of courses adjunct faculty have taught in the Yosemite Community College District; - c.
-The evaluations of adjunct faculty; - d.
-The availability, willingness, and expertise of adjunct faculty to teach specific classes or take on specific assignments that are necessary for student instruction or services. - e.
-Adjunct faculty members will be ranked among other adjunct faculty within their department(s) using the Part-time (Adjunct) Faculty Point Accrual Worksheet provided in APPENDIX D. - 1.
-Adjunct faculty members shall continue to accrue points within their department(s) based upon all criteria listed in the Adjunct Point Accrual Worksheet, provided that they maintain "satisfactory" performance evaluations as defined in Article 6 and APPENDIX C. - 2.
-Adjunct faculty members who receive evaluations of "satisfactory with recommendations" shall not accrue additional points until a follow-up evaluation has been improved to "satisfactory."
-Upon improvement to "satisfactory" in the follow-up evaluation, these adjunct faculty members will resume accumulation of points.
+- 7.3.2 The minimum standards for the terms of reemployment preference for part-time faculty assignments shall include all of the following: - a.
+The length of time part-time faculty have served in the Yosemite Community College District; - b.
+The number of courses part-time faculty have taught in the Yosemite Community College District; - c.
+The evaluations of part-time faculty; - d.
+The availability, willingness, and expertise of part-time faculty to teach specific classes or take on specific assignments that are necessary for student instruction or services. - e.
+Part-time faculty members will be ranked among other part-time faculty within their department(s) using the Part-time Faculty Point Accrual Worksheet provided in APPENDIX D. - 1.
+Part-time faculty members shall continue to accrue points within their department(s) based upon all criteria listed in the Part-time Point Accrual Worksheet, provided that they maintain "satisfactory" performance evaluations as defined in Article 6 and APPENDIX C. - 2.
+Part-time faculty members who receive evaluations of "satisfactory with recommendations" shall not accrue additional points until a follow-up evaluation has been improved to "satisfactory."
+Upon improvement to "satisfactory" in the follow-up evaluation, these part-time faculty members will resume accumulation of points.
 There is no make-up of points. - 3.
-Adjunct faculty members shall not accrue additional points during semesters that contain any of the following: - a.
-Failure to submit grades for a class in accordance with college deadlines;
+Part-time faculty members shall not accrue additional points during semesters that contain any of the following: - a.
+Failure to submit grades for a class in accordance with college deadlines; - b.
+Failure to submit census roster or positive daily attendance rosters by the prescribed deadlines;

-- b.
-Failure to submit census roster or positive daily attendance rosters by the prescribed deadlines; - c.
+- c.
 Failure to properly notify the division or instruction office regarding absences from class, lab, or assigned staffing hours; - d.
 Persistent, unresolved, and documented student complaints alleging violations of California Education Code 87732; - e.
-A District finding that the adjunct faculty member has violated a specific section of California Education Code 87732; - f.
+A District finding that the part-time faculty member has violated a specific section of California Education Code 87732; - f.
 Failure to complete and record Flex activity by the established deadlines. - 4.
-Adjunct faculty members who receive evaluations of "unsatisfactory" shall not be reemployed within the Yosemite Community College District.
+Part-time faculty members who receive evaluations of "unsatisfactory" shall not be reemployed within the Yosemite Community College District.